gmacario/gmacario.github.io/_posts/2022-02-14-arneis-dev-cw06.md

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/1> -->

-More specifically, during the 2022-02-17 edition of the [OpenCV Weekly Webinar](https://twitter.com/opencvweekly) our team should be interviewed by Phil Nelson, so if you have time please tune in next Thursday at 18:00 CET and say hello to us!
+By the way: during the 2022-02-17 edition of the [OpenCV Weekly Webinar](https://twitter.com/opencvweekly) our team should be interviewed by Phil Nelson, so if you have time please tune in next Thursday at 18:00 CET and say hello to us!

 ## That's all, folks